Valery Yemelyanov: Legacy

 Yemelyanov is held in high esteem by a number of Russian neo-pagans, who consider him a "founding father."
-Many of his ideas have become widespread in Slavic neo-paganism and the far-right environment; the most prominent of these are the theft of great "Aryan" wisdom by Jews, the folk etymology of the word "Palestine", and Jews as hybrids of criminals of different races.
-The latter was adopted by such authors as Alexander Barkashov, Yuri Petukhov, Yu.
+Many of his ideas have become widespread in Slavic neo-paganism and the Russian far-right; the most prominent of these are the theft of great Aryan wisdom by Jews, the folk etymology of the word "Palestine", and Jews as hybrids of criminals of different races.
+The latter has been adopted by such authors as Alexander Barkashov, Yuri Petukhov, Yu.
 M. Ivanov, and Vladimir Istarkhov.
-A number of his ideas from Dezionization were directly borrowed by the writer Yuri Sergeyev.
-The 1973 letter contained the main components of the ideology of the politicized wing of Russian neo-paganism: antisemitism, the idea of a "Zionist conspiracy", the rejection of Christianity as a "Jewish religion", and a call to revive the worldview of Slavo-Russian paganism.
+A number of ideas from Dezionization were directly borrowed by the writer Yuri Sergeyev.
+The 1973 letter contained the core components of the ideology of the politicized wing of Russian neo-paganism: antisemitism, the idea of a "Zionist conspiracy," the rejection of Christianity as a "Jewish religion," and a call to revive the worldview of Slavo-Russian paganism.

-Under the influence of Yemelyanov, a number of marker terms entered into fantastic and parascientific literature about the ancient Slavs, the mention of which indicates to those in the know that they are talking about a specific ideology, but allows them to avoid accusations of antisemitism or racism: "Scorched Camp" (Palestine), "Siyan Mountain" (Zion), "Rusa-Salem" (Jerusalem), steppe ancestors who traveled throughout Eurasia in ancient times, and Khazaria as a parasitic state (Khazar myth).
+Under Yemelyanov's influence, a number of marker terms entered into fantastic and parascientific literature about the ancient Slavs, functioning as a Dog whistle (politics) - their mention indicates to those in the know that a specific ideology is being discussed, but allows one to avoid accusations of antisemitism or racism.
+These include: "Scorched Camp" (Palestine), "Siyan Mountain" (Mount Zion), "Rusa-Salem" (Jerusalem), steppe-dwelling ancestors who traveled throughout Eurasia in ancient times, and Khazaria as a parasitic state (the Khazar myth).